adanturtle/adanturtle.github.io/README.md

 ## Adan Garcia
 Product Design • Web Design • Graphic Design • Advertising • Illustration

 **Designer for Hire:** Open to all creative fields.
-Experience includes small solo work to large year-round projects in a team environment.
+Range of experience includes small solo work to large year-round projects in a team environment.

 ### Current Work